-This is a very popular and a delicious Mutton Curry - Hyderabadi style, which is often had as a side dish with plain kushka biryani.
-It also tastes awesome with naan, tandori roti or steamed rice.
-In this recipe, Mutton is cooked with chana dal, bottlegourd, potato and eggplants.
+This is a very popular and a delicious Mutton Curry - Hyderabadi style, which is often had as a side dish with plain kuska biryani.
+It also tastes awesome with naan, tandoori roti or steamed rice.
+In this recipe, Mutton is cooked with chana dal, bottle gourd, potato and eggplants.

 It tastes both - tangy and spicy.
 A tempering of mustard seeds, curry leaves and red chili powder in ghee is poured over the final product.
-Please check below a step by step method with pictures to prepare this delicacy.
+So check for a step by step method with pictures to prepare this delicacy.

 - 300 gms, mutton on bones, washed and drained